makerdao/governance-manual/module-index/module-lerp.md

 ## Trade-offs

 Typically, the start and end parameters are adjusted to represent the current state and the desired state for the protocol.
 Hence, a longer `duration` results in the parameter being suboptimal for a longer period of time.
-On the other hand, the more gradual changes are desirable as the protocol users can adapt more easily.
+On the other hand, more gradual changes are desirable as the protocols users can adapt more easily.

 ## Considerations

 When `lerp` is used to determine allocation of protocol earnings, such as setting the surplus buffer, Governance should ensure that the desired rate of increase is not larger than the expected protocol earnings.
-If the desired rate is too high, then there the `lerp` has no effect.
+If the desired rate is too high, the `lerp` has no effect.